The Benefits of a Full Proxy SSLi Architecture

 A full proxy architecture means we break the connection from a user to the internet into two segments – we create a segment toward the client and another toward the internet server.
 Each connection has its own parameters and distinct cipher suite selection.

-That means Thunder SSLi can adjust the cipher suite selection for encryption by renegotiating to a different cipher suite of similar strength.
+That means Thunder SSLi can adjust the cipher suite selection for SSL encryption by renegotiating to a different cipher suite of similar strength.
 This makes Thunder SSLi future-proof against new ciphers or TLS versions that could be introduced to the network without notice, and without compromising your network.
 Thunder SSLi ensures traffic is encrypted using the most secure ciphers, eliminating the use of compromised ciphers.

 To learn more about A10 Thunder SSLi and full proxy architecture, download our data sheet.